thkkk/FCNet/readme.md

 ## Training example

+The core code of FCNet is in `FCNet/DT/models/fourier_controller.py`.

 Copy the data folder like `unitree_general_expert_10000_191_r-100` into the `FCNet/DT/data/data` directory so that the `FCNet/DT/data/data/unitree_general_expert_10000_191_r-100` directory contains three .dat files.

 ### DT